magento/devdocs/src/guides/v2.4/release-notes/backward-incompatible-changes/index.md

 *  `The requested qty is not available`
 *  `Unable to place order: Enter a valid payment method and try again.`
 *  `Unable to place order: There are no source items with the in stock status.`
 *  `The shipping method is missing.
-Selefct the shipping method and try again.`
+Select the shipping method and try again.`

 The following table contains metrics of checkout with a large amount of products (750) and additional product by guest: